Psychtoolbox-3/psychtoolbox-3.github.com/_posts/2023-03-14-ChristmasSpringDiscountOver.markdown

 There just seems to be no meaningful capacity for rational mid- to long-term thinking in this field, at least not in the majority of over 99% of our users.
-A bit thank you to the ~ 0.5% of decent and supportive people out there though!
-Unfortunately not enough to save this soft win-win-win approach for everybody to secure funding of PTB’s maintenance and development.
+A big thank you to the ~ 0.5% of decent and supportive people out there though!
+Unfortunately not enough to save this soft win-win-win approach for everybody to secure funding for PTB’s future maintenance and development.

 We will evaluate new options, but it is time to conclude that we are out of "carrots" to incentivize people in a soft and friendly way to